bsml320/CNet/README.md

-CNet: discovery of clinically associated, combinatory genomic signatures CNet detects groups of genomic signatures that are associated with clinical and phenotypical outcomes.
+CNet: discovery of clinically associated, combinatory genomic signatures

+CNet is a JAR package that detects groups of genomic signatures that are associated with clinical and phenotypical outcomes.

 Input files that should be prepared
 1. X: Predictor profile matrices: formatted as samples by genes, with only 0 and 1 allowed (i.e., binary matrix).
 Space seperated.